-Here at Tretherras we offer a wide range of opportunities and experiences for students within Photography.
+We offer a wide range of opportunities and experiences for students within Photography.
 We believe it is important to offer a range of processes and techniques for students to explore.
 Students will use Digital SLRs, Apple Mac computers and Photoshop, Darkroom, Wet Based Processes and fine art mixed media techniques.
 Increasingly students are choosing to explore video and animation on this course also.